survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 }
 ```

+### Setting Up SystemJS

+[SystemJS](https://github.com/systemjs/systemjs) is an emerging standard that's starting to get more attention.
+A plugin known as [webpack-system-register](https://www.npmjs.com/package/webpack-system-register) allows you to wrap your output in a `System.register` call making it compatible with the scheme.

+If you want to support SystemJS this way, set up another build target where to generate a bundle for it.

 ### Avoiding Bundling Dependencies

 Given it's not a good idea to bundle your package dependencies, such as React, within the distribution bundle itself, you should let the user inject them.
 You can configure external dependencies using the `externals` configuration.
 You can control it like this: